 field and on one of its higher branches sat a black Raven eyeing the assembled crowd

-below then suddenly it gave a shrill cry, flapped its wings and took to the
+below.
+Then, suddenly, it gave a shrill cry, flapped its wings and took to the

 sky, sensing something sinister was going to take place.